Around France

 Un apéro dînatoire

-These days a popular event among friends here in Uzès is an expanded version of l’apératif or “un apéro dînatoire.”
+These days, a popular event among friends here in Uzès is an expanded version of l’apératif or “un apéro dînatoire.”
 Guests arrive around 6 PM and stay up to 3 hours.
-For the occasion, the host can expand the quantity and range of foods to include small plate items that require a fork or spoon to eat.
+For the occasion, the host can expand the quantity and range of foods to include small plate items that require a fork or spoon.
 Cold vegetable veloute (creamed soup) and seafood (salade de poulpe) are good examples.
-Often you see slices of pizza on the table, especially the savory anchovy and olive pissaladière.
+Often, you see slices of pizza on the table, especially the savory anchovy and olive pissaladière.
 Some “un apéro dînatoire” guests bring a favorite dish to share.
 Foods range from savory to sweet.
-Beverages can include a sparkly cocktail — Aperol Spritz, Kir Royale — champagne, and of course, wine.
+Beverages can include a sparkly cocktail — Aperol Spritz, Kir Royale — champagne and wine.

 Whatever the day, the time, or the occasion, the good life here is about food.
-If you’re anxious for a taste of the south of France, this is your chance to invite a French chef into your own kitchen.
+If you’re anxious for a taste of the south of France or food in Provence, this is your chance to invite a French chef into your kitchen.
 What fun is that?!
-Please view the video for a taste of Cook’n with Class
+Please view the video for a taste of Cook’n with Class.

 Leave a Reply